-- (i) Total operating income.
+(i) Total operating income.

-- (ii) Income before securities gains (losses), extraordinary items, and the cumulative effect of accounting changes.
+(ii) Income before securities gains (losses), extraordinary items, and the cumulative effect of accounting changes.

-- (iii) Net income.
+(iii) Net income.

-- (6) In addition to meeting the reporting requirements specified by existing accounting pronouncements for accounting changes, the institution shall state the date of any material accounting change and the reasons for making it.
-In addition, a letter from the persons who verify the institution's financial statements shall be filed as an exhibit, indicating whether or not the change is to an alternative principle which in their judgment is preferable under the circumstances, except that no such letter need be filed when the change is made in response to a standard adopted by the Financial Accounting Standards Board which requires such change. - (7) Any material retroactive prior period adjustment made during any period covered by the interim financial statements shall be disclosed, together with its effect upon net income and upon the balance of undivided profits for any prior period included.
-If results of operations for any period presented have been adjusted retroactively by such an item subsequent to the initial reporting of such period, similar disclosure of the effect of the change shall be made. - (8) The interim financial statements furnished shall reflect all adjustments that are, necessary to a fair statement of the results for the interim periods presented.
+(6) In addition to meeting the reporting requirements specified by existing accounting pronouncements for accounting changes, the institution shall state the date of any material accounting change and the reasons for making it.
+In addition, a statement from the persons who verify the institution's financial statements shall be included as an exhibit, indicating whether or not the change is to an alternative principle which in their judgment is preferable under the circumstances, except that no such statement need be filed when the change is made in response to a standard adopted by the Financial Accounting Standards Board which requires such change.

+(7) Any material retroactive prior period adjustment made during any period covered by the interim financial statements shall be disclosed, together with its effect upon net income and upon the balance of undivided profits for any prior period included.
+If results of operations for any period presented have been adjusted retroactively by such an item subsequent to the initial reporting of such period, similar disclosure of the effect of the change shall be made.

+(8) The interim financial statements furnished shall reflect all adjustments that are, necessary to a fair statement of the results for the interim periods presented.
 A statement to that effect shall be included.
-Furnish any material information necessary to make the information called for not misleading, such as a statement that the results for interim periods are not necessarily indicative of results to be expected for the year. - (c) Management's discussion and analysis of financial condition and results of operations.
-Discuss material changes, if any, to the information provided to shareholders pursuant to §620.5(g) that have occurred during the periods specified in paragraphs (d)(1) and (2) of this section.
-Such additional information as is needed to enable the reader to assess material changes in financial condition and results of operations between the periods specified in paragraphs (d)(1) and (2) of this section shall be provided. - (1) Material changes in financial condition.
-Discuss any material changes in financial condition from the end of the
+Furnish any material information necessary to make the information called for not misleading, such as a statement that the results for interim periods are not necessarily indicative of results to be expected for the year.

+(c) Management's discussion and analysis of financial condition and results of operations.
+Discuss material changes, if any, to the information provided to shareholders pursuant to 620.5(g) that have occurred during the periods specified in paragraphs (d)(1) and (2) of this section.
+Such additional information as is needed to enable the reader to assess material changes in financial condition and results of operations between the periods specified in paragraphs (d)(1) and (2) of this section shall be provided.